 USF offers the following tuition benefits: Tuition Remission and Tuition Exchange (TE) and Faculty Children Exchange Program (FACHEX).

-As part of USF’s comprehensive benefits package, eligible faculty and staff and their families
+As part of USF’s comprehensive benefits package, eligible employees and family members

-can further their education, enhance their skills and pursue career development through USF’s Tuition Remission program.
+can further their education, enhance their skills and pursue career development through Tuition Remission.

 Tuition Remission is a waiver of tuition

 and is available to employees and their eligible family members who

 qualify and are admitted for enrollment at USF.
 Employees,

 spouses, Registered Domestic Partners (RDPs) and IRS tax dependent children are

 eligible for 100% tuition remission when they meet specific eligibility